The faculty in the Mechatronics and Manufacturing Group includes professors who research everything from production engineering to robotics.

-The faculty group is made up of Yusuf Altintas, Mu Chiao, Elizabeth Croft, Clarence de Silva, Hsi-Yung (Steve) Feng, Antony Hodgson, Xiaodong Lu, Ryozo Nagamune, Robert Rohling, Farrokh Sassani, and Boris Stoeber.
-Some of the projects currently underway in this area are outlined below.
+The faculty group is made up of Yusuf Altintas, Mu Chiao, Elizabeth Croft, Clarence de Silva, Hsi-Yung (Steve) Feng, Antony Hodgson, Rajeev Jaiman, Hongshen Ma, Ryozo Nagamune, Robert Rohling, Farrokh Sassani, and Boris Stoeber.
+Several group members occupy research chairs and also carry out industrial and academic collaborations with substantial funding.
+An example is the Canada-wide “NSERC CANRIMT Strategic Network in Machining” ($5.4M over 5 years, collaborating with 6 universities).

 Dr. Yusuf Altintas — Manufacturing Automation